jupyterhub/nativeauthenticator/docs/options.rst

 Use reCaptcha to prevent scripted SignUp attacks
 ------------------------------------------------

-Since anybody can sign up, you may want to use the lightweight single-click "I am not a robot" checkbox provided by reCAPTCHA v2 to reduce your risks from scripting attacks.
+Since by default, anybody can sign up to the system, you may want to use the lightweight single-click "I am not a robot" checkbox provided by Google's reCAPTCHA v2 to reduce your risk from scripting attacks.
 To use this feature, you will need to `register with reCaptcha <https://www.google.com/recaptcha/admin/create>`_ (you will need a Google account to do so).

 You can learn more about reCAPTCHA `here <https://developers.google.com/recaptcha/intro>`_.
 If you would like to simply test this functionality without creating an account, you can do so as explained `here <https://developers.google.com/recaptcha/docs/faq#id-like-to-run-automated-tests-with-recaptcha.-what-should-i-do>`_.
 Note that this test in itself does not provide actual security so please do **NOT** use these test credentials for your actual production system.

 To enable reCAPTCHA on signup, add the following two lines to the configuration file and substitute your own credentials.

 .. code-block:: python